TaCarla: A comprehensive benchmarking dataset for end-to-end autonomous driving: TaCarla

 \section{TaCarla}

 Samples of the TaCarla dataset were meticulously collected based on training and validation routes provided by the Leaderboard 2.0 challenge in the CARLA 0.9.15 simulation.
 The Leaderboard 2.0 encompasses 36 distinct scenarios, including lane changing at the appropriate time, interacting with pedestrians, prioritizing emergency vehicles, managing traffic lights, and responding to unexpected stops of nearby vehicles, among others, to emulate real-life traffic situations.
 Detailed descriptions of these scenarios are provided in the Appendices.
 To demonstrate the diversity of trajectories in our dataset, we compare it with nuScenes~\cite{caesar2020nuscenes} and Bench2Drive~\cite{bench2drive} in Figure~\ref{fig:ego-future-distribution}, in a similar fashion to the comparison provided in Bench2Drive~\cite{bench2drive}.
 This comparison illustrates that our data collection expert can execute more diverse movements over extended distances.
 Our heatmap, depicting trajectories over a 4-second horizon, indicates that our vehicle can reach speeds of up to 72 km/h, thereby showcasing the diversity in velocity as well.
+While the trajectory heatmap in Figure \ref{fig:ego-future-distribution} demonstrates greater spatial reach and velocity diversity compared to nuScenes and Bench2Drive, we note that the PDM rule-based expert introduces its own distributional biases.
+Specifically, the policy tends to operate within a moderate speed regime, leading to visible density bands at certain velocity levels rather than a smooth continuum.
+Additionally, the route structure of the CARLA Leaderboard 2.0 XML files results in a higher frequency of right-turn maneuvers compared to left-turns in the collected data.

 Given the multitude of scenarios in the XML files, we meticulously separated them into distinct routes based on the trigger points where each scenario is executed.
 This separation was performed between two consecutive scenarios on the original routes.
 The dataset comprises over 2,850,000 frames recorded at 10 Hz under various weather conditions, utilizing the NuScenes sensor configuration, which is one of the most widely used setups for perception tasks.
 Therefore, akin to the NuScenes dataset, our dataset incorporates 6 RGB cameras, 5 radars, and 1 LiDAR sensor, all positioned identically to those in NuScenes.
 In addition to these sensors, we also collect bird’s-eye view RGB images (reminiscent of satellite imagery), depth camera data, instance segmentation images, and semantic segmentation images, as these modalities are extensively utilized in perception research.
 Furthermore, depth, instance segmentation, and semantic segmentation images are captured using the same camera configuration, aligning with common practices in the literature for perception tasks.